badgercl/WorldConquer/README.md

 - Can use any World configuration as a JSON file.
 - Customizable rules: different winner and conquered territory implementation can be supported.
 - Customizable output: the game status can be updated in different supports, e.g. Twitter, Telegram, console log, filesystem.
 (Currently only console output is provided).
+- Dot-notation world states
+- Internationalisation
+- Telegram plugin

 ## Future work
-- Include more selection rules
-- Implement Telegram and Twitter outputs
+- Twitter plugin
-- Generate dot-notation world states
-- Internationalisation
 - Interactions with the bot

 # Requirements
-* Swift 5.2.2+ installed in your macOS or Linux machine.
+* Swift 5.3+ installed in your macOS or Linux machine.

 # Installing swift
 1. For macOS users, it comes included with Xcode, you can download from the App Store: